-Alcohol and Drug Addiction Affects Us All
+Alcohol and Drug dependency Affects Us All

-Addiction is characterized by an overwhelming need to consume drugs or alcohol in order to “feel of normal” or “function” despite often very erratic behaviour and negative consequences.
+Chemical dependency is characterized by an overwhelming need to consume drugs or alcohol in order to “feel of normal” or “function” despite often very erratic behaviour and negative consequences.

 It is the toxins created by certain substances, which produce feelings of well being or feeling “high” which lead to physical and psychological dependence.

-The addict becomes convinced that he or she needs the drugs or alcohol to function.
+The chemically dependent becomes convinced that he or she needs the drugs or alcohol to function.
 Neuroscience tells us that this is not far from the truth.
 When someone has become dependent on a mood-altering substance the chemistry of the brain does actually change, and the brain does in fact need that substance to function in a way that feels normal.

 It is the most widely used recreational drug.
 The UN (The United Nations) estimate that approximately 4% of adults worldwide used marijuana on an annual basis.
 This equates to approximately 180 million people.
 Marijuana is a mind and mood-altering drug; it interacts with the chemistry of the brain.

 An estimated 23 percent of people who use heroin will become dependent on the substance.
 The brain has receptors that fit perfectly with this drug, and when users take a hit, changes are felt in the brain within minutes.
-When an addiction is in place, users need to develop skills that can help them to resist the urge to use heroin, despite the brain’s dependence on the drug.
+When an chemical dependency is in place, users need to develop skills that can help them to resist the urge to use heroin, despite the brain’s dependence on the drug.
 Intensive therapy, often provided in the context of inpatient rehab programs, can build those skills.